|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Radio-Television became an instructional division in 1947, and extensive film offerings were added in 1967.
 That year, Journalism and Radio-Television-Film joined Theater to form the School of Communications and Theater.
 In 1987 the highly respected Department of Speech moved to the School from the College of Arts and Sciences.
 A year later, Speech became two departments: Rhetoric and Communication and Speech-Language-Hearing.

-The most recent change in the structure of the School involves the Departments of Journalism, Public Relations and Advertising, and Speech Communication.
-Effective Fall 2004, Advertising will become a separate department.
-The Department of Speech Communication will change its name to Strategic and Organizational Communication and will include Public Relations as one of three concentrations: Public Communication (formerly Speech Communication), Public Relations, and Organizational Leadership.
-The Department of Journalism will include sequences in Broadcast Journalism, News Editorial, Magazine, and Photography for the Mass Media.
+The most recent change in the structure of the School involved the Departments of Journalism, Public Relations and Advertising, and Speech Communication.
+Effective Fall 2004, Advertising became a separate department.
+The Department of Speech Communication changed its name to Strategic and Organizational Communication and includes Public Relations as one of three concentrations: Public Communication (formerly Speech Communication), Public Relations, and Organizational Leadership.
+The Department of Journalism includes sequences in Broadcast Journalism, News Editorial, Magazine, and Photography for the Mass Media.

 Renowned for their professional experience, research, and teaching, our faculty prepare our graduates for a wide range of careers in communication industries, as well as lead graduate students towards Ph.D., M.F.A., M.A., and M.J. degrees.

 The primary location of the School is Annenberg Hall, which houses the Departments of Film and Media Arts; Broadcasting, Telecommunications, and Mass Media; Journalism; and Advertising.
 Television and film production areas (studios and editing, graphics, and film labs) occupy the first floor.
-Located on the lower level are extensive video and film editing areas, a 75-seat multimedia screening room, photographic labs, and a modern graphics laboratory with Macintosh computers and a laser printer.
-The third floor includes computerized news writing and editing rooms, and classrooms.
+The building also includes extensive video and film editing areas, a 75-seat multimedia screening room, photographic labs, two news writing labs and smart classrooms.

 Although the requirements may vary, internships are available to junior and senior students of every department in the School.
-Internships are for academic credit and must involve professional activity related to their course of study.
-Also, they must be approved by the administrator or faculty member charged with supervising internships.
+Internships are for academic credit and must involve professional activity related to the student's course of study.
+The internships must be approved by the administrator or faculty member charged with supervising internships.